LaihoE/demoparser/src/parsing/README.md

-The outer loop is very simple and can be found in parsing/parser.rs.
-This is enough to get trough the file:
+The outer loop trough the file is very simple and can be found in parsing/parser.rs.

-1. Read what command next bytes will be.
+1. Read what command the next bytes will be.
 2. Read what tick the next command is.
 3. Read how many bytes the next command is.

+Repeat above until DEM_Stop command
 ```Rust
     pub fn start(&mut self){
         loop {